Date last modified: Fri Apr 14 2017 8:23 AM

 - rdiff-backup. "rdiff-backup backs up one directory to another, including between machines over a network.
 The target directory ends up a copy of the source directory, but extra reverse diffs are stored in a special subdirectory of that target directory, so you can still recover files lost some time ago.
 The idea is to combine the best features of a mirror and an incremental backup. rdiff-backup also preserves subdirectories, hard links, dev files, permissions, uid/gid ownership, modification times, extended attributes, acls, and resource forks.
 Also, rdiff-backup can operate in a bandwidth efficient manner over a pipe, like rsync.
 Thus you can use rdiff-backup and ssh to securely back a hard drive up to a remote location, and only the differences will be transmitted.
 Finally, rdiff-backup is easy to use and settings have sensical defaults."
 This is a fully-qualified 4D Backup solution; however it is a command-line utility and there is no elegant GUI.
 [Note: a new arrival on the scene [October 2010] JBackPack offers a GUI for rdiff-backup.]
 Rdiff-backup is now stable at version 1.2.8 but not under active development/improvement, and is available for Windows.
 It does not directly offer encryption of the backup data, though this can be achieved by workarounds with some limitations.

 - duplicity.
 This free Linux utility is similar to rdiff-backup but backs up to encrypted tar-format volumes.
 Duplicity grew out of rdiff-backup, however rdiff-backup's archives are meant to be as easy to view as possible, while duplicity's are as hard to view as possible and can be encrypted with GnuPG.
 Duplicity saves data in the more conventional full+forward delta format instead of rdiff-backup's mirror+reverse deltas, and rdiff-backup requires another copy of rdiff-backup on the remote destination, while duplicity can access remote locations with scp or ftp (other backends may be supported later).
 Its primary advantage is the encryption of the archives, and there is also a space saving from the compressed volumes (whereas rdiff-backup stores the most recent copy of each file uncompressed).
-Duplicity wins a 4D Backup badge, but it is not (at the time of writing) available for Windows except by using cygwin.
-Note that Duplicity is still technically in Beta, and its home page says it may still have a few bugs, but will work for normal usage and is in use for large backups.
+Duplicity wins a 4D Backup badge, but it is not (at the time of writing) available for Windows except by using cygwin or, perhaps, 'Bash on Ubuntu on Windows'.
+Duplicity is currently (2017) actively maintained.
 The use of forward delta format means that you cannot delete very old backups and that recovering a recent backup depends upon having a complete and perfect set of backups from the original until the recent date; in order to reduce this dependency and the associated risk many duplicity users carry out new full backups every month or so, but this means you lose all your older backups (or if you retain them and create a parallel new archive you lose most of the advantage of the delta storage).

 Here are some other good backup packages which do not however count as 4D Backup solutions: